imzqqq/chat/server/chat/python/api-spec/content/appendices.md

 In prior versions of this specification, a concept of "groups" were mentioned to organize rooms.
 This functionality did not properly get introduced into the specification and is subsequently replaced with "Spaces".
-Historical to.chat.dingshunyu.top URIs pointing to groups might still exist: they take the form `https://to.chat.dingshunyu.top/#/%2Bexample%3Aexample.org` (where the `+` sigil may or may not be encoded).
+Historical to.chat.imzqqq.top URIs pointing to groups might still exist: they take the form `https://to.chat.imzqqq.top/#/%2Bexample%3Aexample.org` (where the `+` sigil may or may not be encoded).
 {{% /boxes/note %}}